24 Brand New DeFi Statistics (2022)

 The following year (2019), global blockchain spending nearly doubled from $1.5 billion to $2.7 billion.

 In 2021, global blockchain spending totals an estimated $6.6 billion.
-And is projected to almost triple to $19 billion by 2024.
+And was projected to almost triple to $19 billion by 2024.

 The blockchain technology market is expected to grow to nearly $70 billion by 2026 (MarketsandMarkets)